 If you need any of our website content in a different format contact us and tell us:

-If you find any problems that are not listed on this page please contact us so that we can investigate the issue and fix when necessary.
+If you find any problems that are not listed on this page please contact us and select ‘Report a website problem’ on the form so that we can investigate the issue and fix when necessary.

-Hampshire Fire and Rescue Service is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Hampshire & Isle of Wight Fire and Rescue Service is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, unless otherwise stated.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to non-compliances which are listed under the non-compliance section below.

 If you contact us with a complaint or error and you find our response isn’t satisfactory you can contact the Equality Advisory and Support Service (EASS).